The Simple Life (1998 TV series): Premise

 Judith Light stars in the series as Sara Campbell, the host of her own cooking show, who decides to leave Manhattan and move her show to a country farm.
 A divorcée, Sara moves her daughter Freddi and mother Muriel to rural upstate New York to live what she preaches — a simpler life.
 But as they soon learn, life there is anything but simple.
 Sara finds herself in constant conflict with foreman Luke Barton, who is raising his late sisters' son and daughter nearby.

 CBS tried another show similar in content earlier in 1998 titled Style & Substance, starring Jean Smart as a lifestyle expert.
 It was cancelled after 5 episodes, while 7 more episodes were aired during the summer.

 The Simple Life was co-created and produced by Prudence Fraser and Robert Sternin, who were then also producing the hit sitcom The Nanny for CBS as well.
 Sara was introduced as a former classmate of that series' lead character Fran Fine (Fran Drescher) and her sidekick Val Toriello (Rachel Chagall).
 They appeared in the pilot, while Fran's mother Sylvia (Renée Taylor) appeared in a separate episode.

+International broadcast and streaming

+The series' rights are currently held by Sony Pictures Television, but is not available to stream on Crackle.

+In Ukraine, the series previously aired on Antenna as Нью-Йорк: наше життя.